Repoformer: Selective Retrieval for Repository-Level Code Completion

 \paragraph{Retrieval-Augmented Generation} We follow the RG-1 formulation in \citet{zhang2023repocoder} to execute RAG for code completion in four stages: \textit{indexing}, \textit{query formation}, \textit{retrieval}, and \textit{generation}.
 We consider two components:

 \begin{compactitem} \item An \textbf{in-repository retriever $\mathcal{R}$} that queries $F$ with information from $X_l$ and $X_r$ and returns relevant cross-file contexts $CC$. $CC$ consists of $k$ code chunks $cc_1, cc_2, ..., cc_k$, each of which contains consecutive lines of code extracted from a file in $F$.
 We mainly use Jaccard similarity \citep{jaccard1912distribution} as $\mathcal{R}$ due to its speed and strong performance \citep{zhang2023repocoder}. \item A \textbf{code LM $\mathcal{M}$} that leverages $X_l$, $X_r$, and $CC$ to output $\hat{Y}$.
 The inclusion of $X_r$ and $CC$ is optional.
-It is worth noting that for generation, we always directly provide $X_r$ in the prompt in addition to $X_l$ \citep{shrivastava2023repository,Pei_Zhao_Lausen_Zha_Karypis_2023}.
+In this paper, we always directly provide $X_r$ in the prompt in addition to $X_l$ \citep{shrivastava2023repository,Pei_Zhao_Lausen_Zha_Karypis_2023}.
 We provide empirical support for this design in \cref{section-why-infilling}. \end{compactitem}

-Full documentation of the RAG stages and their hyperparameters is provided in \cref{detailed-rag-setup} for further reference.
+Full documentation of the RAG stages and their hyperparameters are provided in \cref{detailed-rag-setup} for further reference.